Duke-GCB/SparkSlurm/README.md

 sbatch spark.sbatch
 ```
 Check the slurm-*.out file created by this job.
-The top line should contain the spark master address. (`spark://<nodename>:7077`)
+The top line should contain the spark master address. eg. `spark://<nodename>:7077`
-This needs to be passed in to your spark commands to
+This needs to be passed in to your spark commands.

 ## Run an example command against the spark cluster
 ```